spheronFdn/awesome-spheron/privanetix-node/README.md

 - KEYSTORE_PASSWORD=<KEYSTORE_PASSWORD>
 ```

+While working with supernoderz, use `spheronnetwork/privasea-acceleration-node-beta:supernoderz` image in spheron.yaml

 In this mode:
 - The keystore is generated automatically from your private key and desired password.
 - You do **not** store or pass the full keystore JSON in the YAML file, which is more secure.